RenaSchott/Project2-JSGame/README.md

 The content of this project was inspired by the
 ### Media

-Images were taken from <https://www.pexels.com>.
+Animal images were taken from <https://www.pexels.com>.
 The social media icons were taken from <https://fontawesome.com/>.
 The generic 404 page from project 1 was reused here.